ebolar/Farmer/README.md

 # Farmer
+>
 > A lightweight, general purpose solution for working with server farms.
+>

 ## Introduction
 Many solutions exist for working with large collections of servers.
 These solutions typically address specific needs such as clustered application deployment (application servers), workload management (containerisation, batch processing) or high performance computing (Hadoop, MPI).

-At the other end of the spectrum there are many situations where you need to manage a small number of servers that operate as a single distributed computer solution, sometimes referred to as a server farm.
-Server farms can be useful in a large variety of ways such as:
+At the other end of the spectrum there are many situations where you need to operate a small collection of servers as a single distributed computer solution.
+These are sometimes referred to as server farms.
+Server farms can be encountered in a number of situations:
 * Developing, testing or supporting distributed applications which do not fit within the footprint of a single workstation.
 For example full stack development of web or mobile applications, or development and testing of HPC applications.
 * Offloading long running tasks such as application builds, or tasks requiring large datasets to more suitable servers.
-* Providing shared access to specialised infrastructure.
+Offloading tasks to specialised infrastructure is another example.
 * Building thin client solutions where applications are run remotely from the workstation.

 Software that makes it easy to work with groups of servers is under represented.  ***Farmer*** fills that gap by providing a simplified command line solution for working with server farms.
 It has: